YubiKey 5 CSPN Series Specifics

 FIDO2 With PIN Code

-As part of the registration process, the user must touch the YubiKey 5 sensor when the browser or application prompts for it.
-Furthermore the user must also touch the YubiKey 5 when the browser or application requests for it during the authentication process.
+As part of the registration process, touch the YubiKey 5 sensor when the browser or application prompts for it.
+Also touch the YubiKey 5 when the browser or application requests for it during the authentication process.

 FIDO2 Without PIN Code

-The YubiKey 5 will, by default, require the sensor to be touched for this configuration.
-As part of the registration process, the user must touch the YubiKey 5 sensor when the browser or application prompts for it.
-Furthermore, the user must also touch the YubiKey 5 when the browser or application requests for it during the authentication process.
+The YubiKey 5, by default, requires the sensor to be touched for this configuration.
+As part of the registration process, you must touch the YubiKey 5 sensor when the browser or application prompts for it.
+You must also touch the YubiKey 5 when the browser or application requests for it during the authentication process.

 Technical Configuration